-NEBRASKA Now - In partnership with the University of Nebraska, Lincoln, juniors and seniors are able to enroll in a variety of online college courses, preparing them for the transition from high school to college.
-To be eligible, juniors must have a 93% cumulative GPA, and seniors must have a 90% cumulative GPA.
+NEBRASKA Now - In partnership with the University of Nebraska, Lincoln juniors and seniors are able to enroll in a variety of online college courses, preparing them for the transition from high school to college.
+To be eligible, juniors must have a 93% cumulative GPA and seniors must have a 90% cumulative GPA.
 If a student fails to meet this requirement, they may be considered if they have an ACT composite score of 22 or higher.
 The student's guardian and School Counselor must approve the registration.
-Student expenses include a \$45 application fee, tuition (about \$250 for a 3 credit hour course), and book/materials.
-Courses are taken in the Fall and Spring semesters.
+Student expenses include a \$45 application fee, tuition, and book/materials.
+Courses are presented in an online format.
+They can be taken in the fall and spring semesters.

 - Juniors with a 93% cumulative GPA

 - Seniors with a 90% cumulative GPA

-- Juniors/seniors with an ACT composite score of 22 or higher
+- Juniors/Seniors with an ACT composite score of 22 or higher

-CAREER EDUCATION PHILOSOPHY
+CAREER EDUCATION DEPARTMENT